 If you plan to install a GENERIC (common) relay and thereby eliminate the safety functions, simply disconnect the blue wires from the original /5 relay at the D+ terminal of that relay.
 Join those wires, and insulate them.
 Join the red wires that went to the original terminal #30 of the /5 relay, and connect them to one contact of the new relay.
 Connect the original black wire that went to terminal #87 of the /5 relay, to the other contact of the new relay.
 Now, the only connections left to install are to the new generic relay's coil.
 One coil terminal must connect to the original brown-black wire that was on the original /5 relay terminal #31.
 How you now connect the remaining new relay coil terminal is up to you.
 There are TWO methods to keep in mind:

 1. If you connect the remaining relay coil terminal to a source of battery power that is always ON, then ANYtime you press the start button, key turned on or not, the engine will be rotated.
 This is a bad idea, but I have seen folks do it.

-2. The original wiring had terminal #15 supplied with power AFTER the key switch was turned on.
+2. The original wiring had terminal #15 supplied with power AFTER the ignition/lights switch was in the on position.
 That is the connection to use.
 The associated wire color is green-black.

 How the original transistor circuit, located inside the starter relay, operates in the /5: